 Riyadh to Host Private Capital Forum this October

-RIYADH, SAUDI ARABIA, April 15, 2025 /EINPresswire.com/ -- The Saudi Venture Capital Company (SVC) has announced the launch of the "Private Capital Forum 2025", which is the first forum of its kind in Saudi Arabia that focuses on private capital (venture capital, private equity, venture debt, and private credit).
+RIYADH, SAUDI ARABIA, April 15, 2025 /EINPresswire.com/ -- Riyadh, Saudi Arabia – 09 April 2025: The Saudi Venture Capital Company (SVC) has announced the launch of the "Private Capital Forum 2025", which is the first forum of its kind in Saudi Arabia that focuses on private capital (venture capital, private equity, venture debt, and private credit).
 The forum is scheduled for October 22-23, 2025, at the King Abdullah Financial District (KAFD) in Riyadh.

 SVC emphasized that the forum presents an opportunity to exchange expertise and explore best practices related to the private capital sector, focusing on venture capi-tal, private equity, venture debt, and private credit.
 This event will serve as a pivotal gathering for fund managers and fund investors, where forum sessions will discuss new growth benchmarks and explore advanced governance frameworks, with the participation of over 500 experts and specialists from around the globe.